ARNEIS AND THE CLONAL SELECTION

 THE CLONAL SELECTION

-"We accepted the proposal with great enthusiasm” Italo recalls, and thus in conjunction with the University of Turin, the C.N.R and the University of Bologna, the project began.
+"We accepted the proposal with great enthusiasm” Italo recalled, and thus in conjunction with the University of Turin, the C.N.R and the University of Bologna, the project began.
 Over the next two years, ampelographic and technological analyses were carried out in Roero so as to choose the healthiest Arneis vines and thus obtain the best quality grapes.
 In 1977, 23 possible clones were grafted onto the most popular rootstocks of the time, and the new vineyard was finally planted.
 The Montebertotto site was chosen for the new vineyard.
 Each row had a different rootstock and the potential clones were distributed randomly.

-The setup was repeated in the historic area of Montaldo Roero, however for unknown reasons it did not come to fruition.
+The setup was repeated in the historic area of Montaldo Roero, however, for unknown reasons, it did not come to fruition.

 Professor Eynard appointed the following group of promising young researchers from the viticulture faculty and from the C.N.R. to oversee the selection: Messrs.
 Mannini, Bovio, Schneider, Novello and others.